 Sellers should provide this to the purchaser’s solicitors, who in turn should enquire to see if it can be transferred to their client.
 The KMP must be fit for purpose and provide a long term guarantee and for some lenders may need to be backed by insurance.
 The presence of Knotweed does not automatically prevent a mortgage from being obtained, with a case by case basis approach often adopted.
 Evidence of a suitable Knotweed Management Plan is paramount.

 Japanese Knotweed Ltd is the UK’s largest Japanese Knotweed eradication company.
 A PCA accredited company with offices in different parts of the UK to provide clients a local presence.
-To enquire about a survey and KMP please email firstname.lastname@example.org or call us on 0333 2414 413.
+To enquire about a survey and KMP please contact us on 0333 2414 413 or email firstname.lastname@example.org.